 Build began: 1163

-Architectural style: Medieval / Gothic.
+Architectural style: Medieval/Gothic architecture.
 Features of medieval gothic architecture include gargoyles, pointed arches, clustered columns and sharply pointed spires.

 History: The Notre Dame Cathedral or Notre Dame de Paris, meaning ‘our lady of Paris’ in French, is a stunning cathedral.
 It was one of the world’s first Gothic cathedrals and took over 300 years to build.
 Its architectural styles vary in some parts, reflecting the length of time taken to complete this imposing structure.
 The cathedral suffered severe damage during the French Revolution in 1786 but has been sympathetically restored.